MicrosoftDocs/dynamics-365-unified-operations-public/scm/procurement/vendor-rebates.md

 3. Mark the claim, and then, on the Action Pane, click **Approve**.
 4. On the request page, in the **Vendor** field, select the vendor from whom you are authorized to receive a rebate, and then click **OK**.

-Message bars inform you when a Rebate accrual journal has been posted for a claim amount.
+A Rebate accrual journal is posted for the claim amount.
 This posting debits the Accrued Vendor Rebates Receivable account for the expected vendor credit and credits the interim Accrued Vendor Rebates Received account for the expected gain.

 ![Message](media/message.png)